-[Casavva Chats] A monthly series capturing our eclectic conversations with interesting people about work, play, style and more.
+[Casavva Chats] An occasional series capturing our eclectic conversations with interesting people about work, play, style and more.

 Tai Hau Aw (pictured right) - A Traveler and a Social Entrepreneur.